IES Cycle 2 Priority Theme: Empowering Electrification

 Innovators will be required to develop and submit a final report discussing costs and benefits, project performance, and lessons learned.
 Successful projects that are ready to scale will be invited to submit the appropriate regulatory application to do so.

 Phase 1: In order to move on to Phase 2 of the IES Program, projects will need to pass the below criteria.
 In case of an unexpectedly large volume of applications, IES Program evaluators will prioritize projects based on (1) description completeness, (2) impacts to underserved communities, and (3) innovation potential.
 Projects in underrepresented topic areas may be favored to offer a variety of innovative energy solutions under the IES Program.
-Ideally, each cycle will include projects under all participation pathways:
+Ideally, each cycle will include projects under all participation pathways that fulfill the following objectives:

 - Avoids potential EDC competitive advantage